wdporter/i-am-that-vuepress/35-the-greatest-guru-is-your-inner-self/readme.md

 **Q:**&ensp;Take me over.

 **M:**&ensp;I am doing it, but you resist.
-You give reälity to concepts, while concepts are distortions of reälity.
+You give reality to concepts, while concepts are distortions of reality.
 Abandon all conceptualisation and stay silent and attentive.
 Be earnest about it and all will be well with you.

 <script>
 export default {